-The German champion turned in an impressive performance but was denied an invaluable three points when Mario Balotelli's last-gasp spot kick cancelled out Marco Reus' strike.
+The German champions turned in an impressive performance but were denied an invaluable three points when Mario Balotelli's last-gasp spot kick cancelled out Marco Reus' strike.

 In his post-match conference, the former Mainz coach expressed his disappointment at failing to hold on to the lead but feels that his side are showing signs of real progress in this year's competition.

-Dortmund hs gained four points from its opening two matches but faces a stern test when it hosts Real Madrid on Wednesday, Oct.
-24.
+Dortmund have gained four points from their opening two matches but face a stern test when they host Real Madrid on Wednesday, October 24.

-Last season, Dortmund finished bottom of its group, but Klopp will be hoping to reach the knockout stages this time around.
+Last season, they finished bottom of their group and Klopp will be hoping to reach the knockout stages this time around.